Good – you’re here. You’re a details person. We like that!

 What sort of tests will I have to sit?

 If your application meets our requirements, we will ask you to sit our aptitude tests.
 These tests are specifically designed to see if you have the ability to be an air traffic controller.
-We measure your ability to follow written instructions, to visualise three dimensionally, work with complicated patterns and numbers and check data.
-We also measure your numerical ability.
+We measure your ability to follow written instructions, to visualise three dimensionally, solve complex problems under time pressure and accurately check data.
+If you meet the requirments, you will then complete an online interview and self-report personality questionnaire.
 If you are successful at this stage you will be considered for a place at the Assessment Centre.

 What is the Assessment Centre?

 We ask selected candidates to attend an Assessment Centre in Christchurch for one day.
-Candidates undergo further cognitive testing and psychological assessments, and are also assessed in group and individual activities.
+Candidates undergo further aptitude testing and are also assessed in group and individual activities.
 Candidates are also interviewed by key Airways staff.
+You also spend time with actual Air Traffic Controllers, complete a tour of our radar centre and Christchurch Control Tower.

 Although this is an in-depth process, most candidates have given us feedback that they have enjoyed the day and have learnt more about themselves from the process.
 The final selection is made at the completion of this assessment.